How to become

 Career tips

-You may find it useful to have knowledge of a specific industry for some jobs, for example experience in areas like energy, engineering or life sciences could be helpful.
+You may need in-depth knowledge of a specific industry for some jobs, for example experience in energy production, engineering or life sciences.

 Professional and industry bodies